ir-engine/ir-engine/docs/docs/1_devops_deployment/09-minikube.md

-## install Elastic Search and Kibana using Helm
+## Install Elastic Search and Kibana using Helm

 To install Elasticsearch, add the elastic repository in Helm: `helm repo add elastic https://helm.elastic.co`